Early Math Skills: A Parent's Guide to Ages 3-7

 3. Explore Support Options

 Early action can make a big difference.
-As developmental psychologist Rebecca Fraser-Thill explains, "Parental involvement fosters academic achievement, improves social skills, and can increase self-esteem" [7].
+As developmental psychologist Rebecca Fraser-Thill explains, "Parental involvement fosters academic achievement, and can increase self-esteem" [7].

 Practical Plan for Parents